Holy Trinity Episcopal Church (Greensboro, North Carolina)

-Holy Trinity Episcopal Church is an Episcopal church in the Historic District of the Fisher Park neighborhood of Greensboro, North Carolina.
+Holy Trinity Episcopal Church is an Episcopal parish located in the Fisher Park Historic District of Greensboro, North Carolina.

 History

-In 1869, St. Barnabas Church was founded as Greensboro's first Episcopal parish.
-Construction of the first church building got underway on May 31, 1871, on the site now occupied by the Elon University School of Law.
+The origins of Holy Trinity Episcopal Church trace back to 1869, when St. Barnabas Church was established as Greensboro's first Episcopal parish.
+Construction of St. Barnabas's first church building began on May 31, 1871, on a site now occupied by the Elon University School of Law.

-In 1891, a group of parishioners split off to form St. Andrew's Episcopal Mission, which was designated a parish in 1893.
-In May 1910 the two parishes consolidated to form Holy Trinity Episcopal Church.
-The congregation worshiped at St. Barnabas Church for two years, then split again to form St. Andrew's Episcopal Church and Holy Trinity Episcopal Church.
+In 1891, a group of parishioners separated from St. Barnabas to establish St. Andrew's Episcopal Mission, which became an independent parish in 1893.
+In May 1910, the two parishes merged to form Holy Trinity Episcopal Church.
+The unified congregation worshiped at St. Barnabas for two years before separating once again, resulting in the reestablishment of St. Andrew's Episcopal Church and the continued existence of Holy Trinity Episcopal Church as distinct parishes.

-A parish house designed by Hobart Upjohn was built on the current site at Greene Street and Fisher Avenue in 1919.
-Its assembly hall was converted into All Saints Chapel in 1930.
-Construction began on the current sanctuary in 1949, using funds raised by parishioners.
-Further construction projects took place in the 1960s and 1990s.
+A parish house designed by architect Hobart Upjohn was constructed in 1919 at the present location at the intersection of Greene Street and Fisher Avenue.
+In 1930, the building's assembly hall was converted into All Saints Chapel.
+Construction of the current sanctuary began in 1949, funded through contributions from parishioners.
+Additional building and renovation projects were undertaken during the 1960s and 1990s.